Here's what we'll cover

 The following are not normal side effects.
 If you experience any of the below, stop your injection and go to the nearest emergency room or call emergency services immediately.
 Do not wait for a scheduled appointment.

-• Severe or persistent abdominal pain (possible pancreatitis)
+• Severe or persistent abdominal pain, which may indicate pancreatitis

-• Persistent vomiting or diarrhea leading to signs of dehydration
+• Persistent vomiting or diarrhea with signs of dehydration

 • Irregular heartbeat or chest pain